almostengr/almostengr.github.io/docs/gardening/2020/2020-06-24-lsu-ag-gardening-course-module-5.md

 * wider selection of varieties
 * more control over environment
 * save money
-* increases survival rate (already has a headstart with your environment)
+* increases survival rate (already has a head start with your environment)
 * reduces weed competition
 * helps you grow the exact number of plants

 ### Seed Planting

-* select your varities, start at least 6 weeks before the growing season
+* select your varieties, start at least 6 weeks before the growing season
 * get seed trays
 * get seed starting mix (usually no soil, things that hold mixture and fertilizer)
 * have seed starting area ready